 - 1. During frame n, the new integration time is held in the R0x0B or R0D2 live register. - 2.
-At the start of frame (n + 1), the new integration time is transferred to the exposure control module.
+Prior to the start of frame (n + 1) readout, the new integration time is transferred to the exposure control module.
 Integration for each row of frame (n + 1) has been completed using the old integration time.
 The earliest time that a row can start integrating using the new integration time is immediately after that row has been read for frame (n + 1).
 The actual time that rows start integrating using the new integration time is dependent on the new value of the integration time. - 3.
-When frame (n + 1) is read out, it is integrated using the new integration time.
+When frame (n + 2) is read out, it is integrated using the new integration time.
 If the integration time is changed (R0x0B or R0xD2 written) on successive frames, each value written is applied to a single frame; the latency between writing a value and it affecting the frame readout remains at two frames.
-However, when automatic exposure control is disabled, if the integration time is changed through the two-wire serial interface after the falling edge of FV for frame n, the first frame output using the new integration time becomes frame (n + 3).